Baby being tested for mitochondrial disease

 Our mitochondrial research

-Our research aims to diagnose all children with mitochondrial disease to end an often long and painful diagnostic odyssey.
+Our research aims to diagnose all children with mitochondrial disease to end an often long and painful diagnostic journey.
 This involves identifying new disease-causing genes and streamlining diagnostic processes.

-We are determining how different genes cause the disease and trialling potential treatments.
+We are determining how different genes cause the disease and trialling new reproductive options, including mitochondrial donation and potential treatments.

 Our vision